Croatian Women's Football Cup

 The Croatian Women's Cup is the national women's football cup competition in Croatia.
 It is run by the Croatian Football Federation.
 The competition was established in 1992, following the breakup of Yugoslavia and Croatia's independence.
 Before 1992 Croatian clubs took part in the Yugoslav Women's Football Cup which had been established in 1974.

-Osijek is the most successful team, winning 19 out of 30 seasons.
-They are followed by Dinamo-Maksimir (6 wins), Split (4 wins) and Zagreb (1 win).
+Osijek is the most successful team, winning 20 out of 33 seasons.
+They are followed by Dinamo-Maksimir (6 wins), Split (5 wins), Zagreb (1 win) and Dinamo Zagreb (1 win).